 - Child Term Life Rider – This rider allows an insured to add additional life insurance coverage for his or her eligible children, typically for an additional amount of premium.

-In addition to the life insurance policies that are offered by Lincoln National, the company also offers a wide variety of retirement annuities, as well as college savings plans, workplace benefits, and combination long-term care/life insurance policies, which can provide a range of protection for a number of different needs.
+The company also offers a wide variety of retirement annuities, as well as college savings plans, workplace benefits, and combination long-term care/life insurance policies, which can provide a range of protection for a number of different needs.

 One of the more popular products that is offered by Lincoln Financial Group is its MoneyGuard ll.
 This is a combination life insurance / long-term care policy that will provide income benefits to the insured if he or she requires long-term care, and also offers life insurance protection if needed.